-Dealing with your own insurance company for a claim or an issue is usually a piece of cake.
-Dealing with an adverse insurance company or insurance adjuster on a claim against another driver is usually a nightmare for most victims of personal injury.
+Dealing with your insurance company for a claim or an issue is usually a piece of cake.
+Dealing with an adverse insurance company or insurance adjuster on a claim against another driver is usually a nightmare for most personal injury victims.

 This article is written to give you an idea of a few of the tactics commonly used by adverse insurance company adjusters.

 Probably the biggest single issue is that personal injury victims who deal with adverse insurance adjusters are often dealing with the rude attitude of the adjusters.
 Not all adjusters are rude; some only become rude and abrupt when the subject of actual money comes up.

 Many personal injury victims are lured into false confidence when the adjuster indicates they are “accepting responsibility” and will take care of the medical when appropriate.

 But as soon as the victim supplies the medical records or gives the adjuster authorization to obtain the same, they soon learn that the adjuster has some “issues” with the medical treatment.

 People should know that finding issues with your medical treatment and “disallowing” some reasonable and necessary charges is just part of their game.
 Common complaints by the adjuster include it being too long after the accident, and it’s too much treatment, the treatment being too soon and therefore unnecessary, and on and on and on.